lvtk/lvtk/doc/overview.rst

    #include <lvtk/lvtk.hpp>

-The API revolves around two main objects: the `world` and the `view`.
+The core API revolves around two main objects: the `Plugin` and the `UI`.
-An application creates a world to manage top-level state, then creates one or more views to display.
+A developer uses these templates to create an LV2 plugin or UI.

 .. toctree::